Providing Buteyko teacher training for healthcare professionals since 2003.

 Teaching Buteyko provides Buteyko teacher training for healthcare professionals who wish to use Buteyko techniques with their patients or clients.
 Students who pass the course will be able to demonstrate proficiency and confidence in applying Buteyko techniques in clinical practice.

 We focus on practical training in small class sizes, supported by lectures on theory, evidence and safe application.
-Our teacher trainers, Gillian and Millie, are both experienced Chartered Physiotherapists who work in respiratory care within the NHS and private practice.
+Our teacher trainers are both experienced Chartered Physiotherapists who work in respiratory care within the NHS and private practice.

 We are based in the UK, however healthcare professionals have come to train with us from all over the world.
-Our courses are accredited by the Buteyko Breathing Association (BBA), with successful course completion leading to 1 years' free membership of the BBA.
+Our courses are accredited by the Buteyko Breathing Association, with successful course completion leading to membership of the Buteyko Breathing Association.

 "This must rate as one of the best courses I have attended in 30 years.
 Experienced and well informed presenters working in the field and passionate about the method." - Lisa Haywood, Physiotherapist, Adult & Child Module, October, 2017.